dndManager/dndAria/timeline/session32.md

 The gang loses consciousness.

 The gang are awakened by a half-elf elver named Boert, who E and S recognize from a dream.
+A is with them, but doesn't wake up.
 They are all on a raft, heading over a waterfall, and B decided to help save them.
 Together, they manage to get the raft to the shore.